bodo-ai/Bodo/docs/source/BodoSQL.rst

     For example::

-        Select SUM(A) as total from table1
+        Select SUM(A) as total FROM table1

+    We strongly recommend using aliases for the final outputs of any queries to ensure all column names are predictable.

 * Operators